oneops/oneops.github.io/user/account/secrets-proxy.md

 ## Installation

-Currently installation requires you to build the proxy from source and deploy it via a custom generated OneOps assembly.
+Currently installation requires you to build the proxy from source and deploy it via a custom generated OneOps assembly using one customlb platform with the necessary configuration.

 In addition a Keywhiz server installation is required for the secret storage.
+This installation can be using OneOps via a customlb platform or a similar approach or use a separate deployment outside OneOps.

 ## Cloud Configuration